MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 3. [Cordova](#releasing-updates-cordova) - Performs the same functionality as the general release command, but also handles the task of preparing the app update for you, instead of requiring you to run both `cordova prepare` (or `phonegap prepare`)  and then `appcenter codepush release`.

 Which of these commands you should use is mostly a matter of requirements and/or preference.
-However, we recommend using the relevant platform-specific command to start (since it greatly simplifies the experience), and then leverage the general purpose `release` command if/when greater control is needed.
+However, we recommend using the relevant platform-specific command to start (since it greatly simplifies the experience), and then use the general purpose `release` command if/when greater control is needed.

 > [!NOTE]
 > Only the 50 most recent releases in a deployment can be discovered and downloaded by the clients.